FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_fileServicesInterfaceTransfers/c_st_fileServicesInterfaceOverview.md

     "title": "File services interface overview",
     "linkTitle": "File service interface overview",
     "weight": "200"
-}For <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to receive a file using the file services interface, the external system must copy the file into the shared file system.
+}For {{< SecureTransport/componentshortname  >}} to receive a file using the file services interface, the external system must copy the file into the shared file system.
 The external system then sends the parameters for the transfer in the metadata file using another protocol.

 To perform a file services interface transfer, the external server: